usedhondacivic/fpga_raymarching_gpu/writeup/content.md

 It's important to notice that step 3 is **guaranteed** to not set $p$ inside of an object.
 Because $p$ starts in free space, and $d$ is the minimum distance to the scene along _any_ direction, stepping along _any ray by $d$ will cause the new distance to be >= 0.
 If the ray does intersect with the scene, $d$ will converge to zero, and the algorithm will register the point as an intersection.
-Figure X illustrates the algorithm on a 2D scene.
+Figure 3 illustrates the algorithm on a 2D scene.
 Each blue point is $p$ after some number of iterations, and each circle represents $d$ evaluated at $p$ for each iteration.

 <iframe src="https://michael-crum.com/ThreeJS-Raymarcher/2d_demo.html" title="2D Demo" style="visibility: visible;"></iframe>

-_Figure X: 2D ray marching demo_
+_Figure 3: 2D ray marching demo ([source code](https://github.com/usedhondacivic/ThreeJS-Raymarcher/blob/master/2d_demo.html))_

-SDFs of multiple objects can be combined simply by taking the minimum of their individual SDFs.
+SDFs of multiple objects can be combined simply by taking the minimum across their individual SDFs.
 Similar operations exist for intersection and difference.
 SDFs can also be deformed to scale, rotate, twist, and repeat the SDF throughout space.
 I won’t go over all of the operations here, but I’ll leave[ this excellent reference on the topic](https://iquilezles.org/articles/distfunctions/).